haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-preprocess.md

 #### Styles debugging in client-side compilation mode {#css_debug_client}

-Client-side LESS compilation is implemented using the native `less.js` {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}.
+Client-side LESS compilation is implemented using the native `less.js` {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %}.
 The default configuration is set in <code>lib/web/less/config.less.js</code>; you can change it as needed.

 You can find the detailed information about the configuration and other options of the <code>less.js</code> used in a browser at <a href="http://lesscss.org/usage/#using-less-in-the-browser" target="_blank">http://lesscss.org/usage/#using-less-in-the-browser</a>.